chanhee-luke/RoboSpatial-Eval/README.md

 🚨 Important: The evaluation script matches each entry in your results file to the ground truth using a combination of the `question` and `img` fields.
 These two fields must exactly match the corresponding example in the dataset.

+⚠️ Note on point formatting: The evaluation code attempts to handle common variations in point representations, including cases where model responses contain a mix of text and coordinates.
+If the answer field includes additional text, the code uses regular expressions to extract only the coordinate points.
+That said, for best results, format your predictions as clean, Python-style tuples—just like in the benchmark annotations.

 ### Output

 Results are saved in the following locations: